 Some Skipper Butterflies are extremely alike and it is very difficult to tell them apart.
 Below are a few examples of Skipper Butterflies.

-Checkered Skipper (Carterocephalus palaemon) – this butterfly has a wingspan of 29 to 31 millimetres.
+Checkered Skipper Butterflies (Carterocephalus palaemon) – this butterfly has a wingspan of 29 to 31 millimetres.
 The uppersides are a dark brown with a dusting of orange scales at the base of the wings and golden spots, giving it its English name of Chequered Skipper.

 The basic pattern on the underside is similar but the forewings are orange with dark spots and the hindwings are russet with cream spots rimmed in black.
 Both male and female are similar although females are generally slightly larger.
 The Checkered Skipper has been extinct in England since 1976 but has stable populations in western Scotland.
 Attempts to reintroduce the butterfly to England were started in the 1990s.
 It was previously quite widespread in the midlands of England with isolated populations as far as Devon and Hampshire.

-Small Skipper (Thymelicus sylvestris) – this skipper has a rusty orange colour to the wings, upper body and the tips of the antennae.
+Small Skipper (Thymelicus sylvestris) – this skipper has a rusty orange color to the wings, upper body and the tips of the antennae.
 The body is silvery white below and it has a wingspan of 25 -30 millimetres.
 In the Small Skipper, the undersides of the tips of the antennae are yellow orange.

 Like the other orange ‘grass skippers’ the male has a distinctive black stripe made up of scent scales.
 This butterflys range includes southern Britain, much of Europe, north Africa and the Middle East, typically occurring where grass has grown tall.
 Eggs are laid loosely inside grass sheathes of the caterpillars foodplants from July to August.
 The newly hatched caterpillars eat their own eggshell before entering hibernation individually in a protective cocoon of a grass sheath sealed with silk.